zach010/PrimeOptimus/README.md

 Enter number for Prime test: 2^1257787-1 Calculating...
 ```
 Not including the initialization step, the first input was an instantaneous result.
 The second input is a Large Mersenne Prime.
 The code keeps calculating it.
-This way we can predict certain numbers are Prime without a super computer.
+This way we can predict certain numbers are Prime without crazy levels of computations.